Village vs Town Name Generator

 • Should I use one generator for both village and town names?

 You can, but scale presets help: the village tool biases hamlet-style suffixes; the town tool biases civic and borough-style endings.
-For more theory, see Village vs Town vs City Names.
+For city-scale bureaucracy and layered titles, see settlement naming signals below.

 • Do village names tend to be shorter than town names?